-With Tropical Storm Ida leaving remnants of flooding and extensive water damage in her midst, among the leftovers is mold – a dangerous fungus that can cause sickness in homes if not taken care of swiftly.
+With storms leaving remnants of flooding and extensive water damage in their midst, among the leftovers is mold – a dangerous fungus that can cause sickness in homes if not taken care of swiftly.
 Mold itself can be black, white, orange, green, or purple – so it’s important to be able to identify it and have it taken care of.

 Mold can make you sick, especially if you have allergies or asthma.
 Whether or not you’re allergic to molds, mold exposure can irritate your eyes, skin, nose, throat, and lungs, according to WebMD.
 In addition to people with allergies and asthma, others who can be more receptive to the effects of mold include children, the elderly, those with weakened immune systems, and those with chronic lung disease.

 The fungus can grow on walls, floors, appliances, carpets, or furniture.
-To grow and expand, mold needs to be on a damp surface/environment, which is why it’s typically found in bathrooms, kitchens, laundry rooms, etc. After a major statewide flood like Tropical Storm Ida, mold is given the means to thrive and must be dealt with accordingly.
+To grow and expand, mold needs to be on a damp surface/environment, which is why it’s typically found in bathrooms, kitchens, laundry rooms, etc. After major storms, mold is given the means to thrive and must be dealt with accordingly.

 WedMD created a list of ways to combat mold in your house if you’re taking care of it yourself: